v-khakimov/table-adaptive-article/README.md

 # table-adaptive

+### Commit "Adaptive table"
+The table adapts to the small screens of various devices

 ### Commit "Classic table: all cells"
 The table is displayed in a classic view with joined cells in rows and columns